srl-labs/containerlab/docs/lab-examples/ixiacone-ceos.md

 | **Version information**[^2]   | `containerlab:0.24.2`, `ixia-c-one:0.0.1-2738`, `ceos:4.26.0F`, `docker-ce:20.10.12`|

 ## Description
-This lab consists of an Ixia-c-one node with 2 ports connected to 2 ports on an Arista cEOS node via two point-to-point ethernet links.
+This lab consists of a Keysight ixia-c-one node with 2 ports connected to 2 ports on an Arista cEOS node via two point-to-point ethernet links.
 Both nodes are also connected with their management interfaces to the `containerlab` docker network.

 [`**TBD`:
   Image has to be moved to diagram folder to be viewable correctly from the web page.